-The licensing method is pay-as-you-use.
+Price: The licensing method is pay-as-you-use.
 You pay for the number of devices that you want to monitor.
 There are three plans, Free, Subscription, Device-based, and Unlimited.
 The price is not on the website, but you can get a quote.

 NetBrain identifies itself as a Network Automation platform made for large-scale businesses.
 They aim to help network admins to automate repetitive management tasks such as documentation, troubleshooting, change management, and cyber-security.